BernardZhao/docs/faq.md

 **Please do not email us about items lost in the lab.** The front desk is staffed by paid employees, not by OCF volunteers.
-If you email us, the front desk staff _will not see it_.
+If you email us, the front desk staff *will not see it*.
 If you've lost something, you should instead stop by in-person to ask for it.

 #### I have an account.
 Does it expire?
 Will it still work?

 It should still work.
 Our current policy is to leave accounts alone after graduation.
 See [[account|doc services/account]].

----

-## title: Frequently Asked Questions

 #### My account is disabled.
 Or, I want to disable or delete my account.